SenSudi/EE-629-IoT/Readme.md

-# Android Accelerometer controlled surveillance robot using Raspberry Pi 4
+# Mobile Gyroscope Controlled Surveillance Robot Using Raspberry Pi

 ### Final project for the class CPE 629 IoT.